 Waterloo Public Interest Research Group supported University of Waterloo students and community members to research, educate, and take action on pressing social and environmental justice issues.

-19 peace start-ups have been supported by the Epp Peace Incubator program
+19 peace start-ups have been supported by the Grebel Peace Incubator program

 Embedded in Waterloo region's dynamic social innovation ecosystem, our incubator program attracts students and community members who benefit from our particular approach to mentorship, training opportunities, and seed funding.

 A diversity of peace practitioners, entrepreneurs, and researchers creates a dynamic community that breaks out of disciplinary and institutional silos.

 Joining IVEP from Cambodia in 2016-2017, Socheata became immersed in Waterloo’s innovation ecosystem, sparking an interest in innovation and value creation that led her to a graduate degree in Global Management.
 Socheata plans to start her own social venture in education technology to bridge the gap of access to digital literacy among students in South East Asia.

 In 2017-2018, Lorenzo joined the Centre for Peace Advancement from Indonesia.
 Lorenzo has recently finished training in Cambodia with the General Board of Global Ministries of the United Methodist Church and will soon be commissioned as a Global Mission Fellow for a two-year overseas mission service.